Thursday, 29 February 2024

 Leap Year

-I returned to Inverness yesterday, leaving a rather dreich morning in Glasgow which brightened up as the train travelled through Perthshire, and by the time we approached Inverness the sun was breaking through the clouds.
+I returned to Inverness yesterday after a couple of social activities, leaving a rather dreich morning in Glasgow which brightened up as the train travelled through Perthshire, and by the time we approached Inverness the sun was breaking through the clouds.
 I alternately read my book and enjoyed the beautiful views of mountains and fields.
 I do enjoy a train journey.
 I met up with James at Inverness Station and we had lunch before heading back to Ullapool.

 Mountain views from the train